Find Help

 St. Cloud Referral and Admission

 The Intensive Outpatient Day Treatment services are available to children and adolescents in grade 1-12 who are experiencing emotional and behavioral difficulties after other therapeutic interventions have been unsuccessful and meet medical necessity criteria.
-Services are not available to children and adolescents with an eating disorder, chemical dependence, a behavioral diagno-sis only, or an IQ below 80.
+Services are not available to adolescents who are regularly physically aggressive or have an IQ below 80.
+We are not a dual diagnosis program; therefore, those who also suffer with substance use/abuse in addition to their mental health will not receive chemical dependency specific therapeutic supports.
+If substance use/abuse is significant, referrals to dual diagnosis programs in the area are available.

-Referrals are accepted from Community Health providers, County Human Services and surrounding school districts.
+Referrals are accepted from Community Health Providers, County Human Services, School Districts, and families.

 Program Coordinator, Nicolle Nelsen, MS